magdesign/PocketVJ-CP-exh/ROADMAP.md

 - playlist feature to play dmx/video01 and afterwards 02 and so on, tricky bit will be to gather the end of the file audio or dmx end counts?...   <p/>
 - CP => remove set to 1 and make function to flip all OLA inputs to OLA outputs  <p/>
 - OLA => is dmx thru working so we can see the show while recording<p/>
-- rework the whole artnet.conf file, to pack several function into one channel, also make the remote universe to universe 51<p/>
+- parse dmx sequences from "*cough* from the garage" software to playback on PocketVJ (similar to mapping converter, can someone send me an exported file?)<p/>

-- measure power consumption and provide data in usermanual<p/>
+## Just some ideas:

-<p/> just some ideas: <p/>
+- slideshow with different times of images depending on number in file-name of image  <p/>
 - Add gender recognition based on openCV to trigger gender based content <p/>
 - Add scripts to trigger content based on humidity/temperature <p/>
 - Add Buttons to trigger dmxshow together with videoplayer sync (already works with osc/scheduler, sync might cause a lot of webtraffic) <p/>